tests-always-included/fid-promise/README.md

 That last goal just means that everything runs with its own timeout, so one can not possibly break the code by accidentally chaining a lot of promises together.
 If they are all synchronous and fulfill themselves immediately other libraries may recurse too deeply and cause the code to fail.
 It's a tiny bit slower, but I'd take reliability over extreme speed.

-The module uses [UMD] (Universal Module Definition) to let you use this library in the following areas:
+The module uses [FidUmd](http://github.com/fidian/fid-umd) to let you use this library in the following areas:

 * In the browser, attaching to `window.FidPromise`
 * With YUI as FidPromise